adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 It's just that we try so hard to reuse the rules inbetween the curly braces across selectors.
 And this is problematic for many reasons:

-## 1. Because styles change based on breakpoints
+## 1. Because styles change in response to screen size

 If you're building a responsive website, element styles will change based on screen size.
 Imagine coding a two-column grid to the following spec: